 …and butterflies and hummingbirds love it, too.

-Apart from it being lovely to look at (the cut flowers enhance any arrangement), anise hyssop can and should be consumed.
-The flowers have a very sweet licorice-like flavor, and it makes a delicious tea that is said to benefit the digestion (steep 2-3 tablespoons of bruised fresh leaves in 2 cups of boiled water for 5 minutes or so, strain and drink hot or iced).
+Anise Hyssop makes a delicious tea that is said to benefit digestion.
+To make a basic anise hyssop tea, steep 2-3 tablespoons of bruised fresh leaves in 2 cups of boiled water for 5 minutes or so, strain, and drink hot or iced.

 In The Good Herb: Recipes and Remedies from Nature, author Judith Benn Hurley suggests using the tea to poach peaches, a fantastic idea I am definitely going to try.